 Investing Activities.
-Investing activities consist of finance receivables originated and purchased, net change in restricted cash, purchase of furniture and equipment for new and existing branches, and the purchase of interest rate caps.
-Net cash used in investing activities for 2012 was \$159.5 million compared to \$78.9 million in
+Investing activities consist of finance receivables originated and purchased, net change in restricted cash, and the purchase of furniture and equipment for new and existing branches.
+Net cash used in investing activities for 2013 was \$142.6 million compared to \$159.0 million in 2012, a net decrease of \$16.4 million.
+The decrease is due primarily to the 2012 payment for a business combination of \$28.4 million.

-2011, a net increase of \$80.5 million.
-The increase is due to growth in all loan categories, including large loans via the \$28.4 million purchase of the assets of two consumer loan companies, small loans via successful live check campaigns, and the result of good customer demand for auto and furniture loans.
+Net cash used in investing activities for 2012 was \$159.0 million compared to \$79.2 million in 2011, a net increase of \$79.8 million.
+The increase is due to growth in all loan categories, including large loans via the \$28.4 million purchase of the assets of two consumer loan companies, small loans via successful direct mail campaigns, and the result of good customer demand for auto and retail loans.